miestrode/blog/content/posts/generalizing-exponentiation-laws.md

 ### The fundemental property of $\exp(x)$
 Do you remember the "fundemental" thing we talked about?
 I hope you do.
 It is known as the fundemental exponential identity, which is the "sum law" for exponentation base $e$.
-To do show it to be true, we will use the newly proved Cauchy product.
+To show it to be true, we will use the recently proven Cauchy product.
 Let's begin:

 $$e^x e^y = (\sum_{i = 0}^\infty \frac{x^i}{i!})(\sum_{j = 0}^\infty \frac{x^j}{j!})$$